alexirpan/alexirpan.github.io/_posts/2019-01-28-alphastar.markdown

 units, the strength of each army's composition, and who has the better position.
 It's *hard*, and AlphaStar can do it.

-So yes, when I see AlphaStar microing three groups of Stalkers to simultaenously do hit-and-runs on MaNa's army, it's hard to see how MaNa has a chance, but I'm not particularly upset by it either, because I'm too busy appreciating that AlphaStar can perform micro of this caliber.
+When I see AlphaStar microing three groups of Stalkers to simultaenously do hit-and-runs on MaNa's army, it's hard to see how MaNa has a chance.
+But I'm not particularly upset by it either, since I'm too busy appreciating that AlphaStar can perform micro of this caliber.

-Here is my guess, which could be wildly off: the reason people were upset about this is because there was an *attempt* to make AlphaStar have human limits, and viewers were told AlphaStar would have human limits, and then AlphaStar performed superhuman APM anyways.

-This lets the bot do things that feel superhuman.
-For example, in one game (FIND THIS), MaNa tried building Dark Templars, perpetually cloaked units that are great for harassing, as long as they aren't detected.
-The moment the DTs went into AlphaStar's vision, AlphaStar started building Observers.

-Now, humans can do this too, but even at the pro level, I'd expect some delay in spotting the shimmer of a cloaked unit.
+That leads to the **third** theory: they broke the implicit contract.
+First, the viewers are told that AlphaStar has restrictions to act with human APM.
+Saying this adds a bunch of implications: this will be a fair fight, AlphaStar will not do things that humans can't do.
+Then, AlphaStar does something superhuman with its micro.
+Now the contract is broken, the match doesn't seem fair, and who would believe they watched a fair match?
+We saw a similar thing when the OpenAI Dota team told people that OpenAI Five had human reaction times of 250 ms, and then auto-interrupted all of Axe's Blink-Call attempts.

+Again, no one cared when bots had thousands of APM.
+Perhaps because they weren't beating pros in the first place, but I think it's also because there is no attempt to claim it's human-like in any ways.

+For what it's worth, DeepMind is free to do what they want, but I suspect they will try to address the concerns that people have brought up.
+Let me put it this
+way: one of the faces of the project is Oriol Vinyals.
+Oriol [used to be the top Brood War player in Spain, then worked on a Starcraft AI at UC Berkeley, then eventually made his way to DeepMind to work on AlphaStar](https://www.technologyreview.com/lists/innovators-under-35/2016/pioneer/oriol-vinyals/).
+It's not like StarCraft is just a hill to conquer.
+People really like the game as well.

+PART 2 STARTS HERE

 On Reinforcement Learning and Imitation Learning